abcdesktopio/docs/opsdocs/docs/advanced/4.4/install/onpremises/kubernetes.md

     --namespace=abcdesktop
 ```

-You should read on the standard output :
+The following output should appear on the standard output:

 ``` shell
 secret/abcdesktopjwtdesktoppayload created